oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

-If the document language is English or unspecified, and the `license_expression` contains license identifiers or exceptions that are not listed in the SPDX license list or AboutCode's "ScanCode LicenseDB", it MUST be tested that exactly one item in document notes exists that has the title `License`.
-The category of this item MUST be `legal_disclaimer`.
+If the document language is English or unspecified, and the `license_expression` contains license identifiers or exceptions that are not listed in the SPDX license list or AboutCode's "ScanCode LicenseDB", it SHALL be tested that exactly one item in document notes exists that has the title `License`.
+The category of this item SHALL be `legal_disclaimer`.

 The relevant path for this test is: